 Malign spiritual presences

 Tomas moved to pick up the sword.
 Sensing something wrong, I cried out a warning, but it was too late.
 I could see the change in him immediately.
 I instructed him to put the weapon down.
 He refused and told me that he no longer had to do what I told him.
-I knew then that I would have to exorcise the vile force that controlled him now, but first I would have to seperate him from the cursed blade - and for that I would have to fight him.The Shadow of Crescencia
+I knew then that I would have to exorcise the vile force that controlled him now, but first I would have to separate him from the cursed blade - and for that I would have to fight him.The Shadow of Crescencia

 Malign spiritual presences have a number of known sources and manifestations.
 These include: